Skip to main content

 Let’s face it – healing is tiring.
 Dealing with your mental health symptoms is usually much more painful than recovery, but recovery is hard work.
 Lots of big emotions can come up as you start to feel better and reflect on your mental health condition and any recent episodes.
 These feelings might keep you up at night with spiraling thoughts and/or leave you exhausted and detached during the day.

-Tips for Improving Sleep
+Tips For Improving Sleep

-Look at your sleep hygiene.
+Look at your sleep hygiene

 Many aspects of life can impact your sleep habits, like caring for children, work schedules, or other health conditions.
 Your approach to sleep hygiene may need to be unique to your lifestyle, but there are some general strategies to keep in mind: